Charles G. Hull

 Southern California Development Forum Design Award

-HOK is a world-wide firm made up of 1,700 professionals across three continents and operating out of 23 different offices.
-The firm aims to create exceptional, creative, and environmentally sustainable designs for clients in every sector imaginable, including large-scale commercial projects, civic and cultural centers, research facilities, and corporate headquarters.
-Selected for its achievements and recognition, HOK sees “work” as something people do — a commitment, an active process driven by mission and a set of principles — rather than merely a location that employees visit.
-When Hok works with clients seeking to create or enhance their business offices or headquarters, the firm’s goal is to support the given client’s employees, help the client better embody its brand, and achieve a level of flexibility to help the client adapt to evolving business needs.
-Leah Hofferkamp, one of HOK’s leading designers, was recognized by ASID as a future leader in interior design, and the firm’s designs for workplaces have received several awards, including a Houston Business Journal Landmark Award in the Office Building Category for its work on Phillips 66 Headquarters in Houston, and a Southern California Development Forum Design Award for HOK’s design for the DIRECTV Office in Los Angeles.
+HOK is an international firm composed of over 1,600 professionals from its 24 locations across three continents.
+The firm aims to create exceptional, creative, and environmentally sustainable designs for a diverse set of clients from every sector.
+Its portfolio currently includes large-scale commercial projects, civic and cultural centers, research facilities, and corporate headquarters.
+Selected for its achievements, HOK sees “work” as something people do—a commitment, an active process driven by a mission, and a set of principles.
+When Hok works with clients seeking to create or enhance their business offices or headquarters, the firm’s goal is to support the client’s employees, help the client better embody its brand, and achieve a level of flexibility to help the client adapt to its constantly evolving business needs.
+The firm’s designs for workplaces have received several awards, including a Houston Business Journal Landmark Award in the Office Building Category for its work on Phillips 66 Headquarters in Houston, and a Southern California Development Forum Design Award for HOK’s design for the DIRECTV Office in Los Angeles.
 Many of the firm’s designs are located in Atlanta.

 ASID Design Excellence Awards